webcomponents/custom-elements-manifest/README.md

 #### Playground

-If you are looking for a way to find out how your code will be represented in `custom-elements.json` you can can visit the [playground of web-component-analyzer](https://runem.github.io/web-component-analyzer/?format=json).
+If you are looking for a way to find out how your code will be represented in `custom-elements.json` you can visit the [playground of web-component-analyzer](https://runem.github.io/web-component-analyzer/?format=json).
 Paste you web component code in and see which data currently can get extracted automatically.